work exchange retreat

 – vegan meals

-– morning and evening meditation
+– morning meditation

 – yoga classes